arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

 There are great tools on the market doing what we need — like [Fabric Answers](https://fabric.io/kits/android/answers/features) and [Google Analytics for Firebase](https://firebase.google.com/docs/analytics).
-Both provide a dedicated analytics storage for tech-specific needs.
+Both provide dedicated analytics storage for tech-specific needs.
 What do we put there?

 * Memory usage.
 On mobile it makes sense to track consumed heap percentage